 As fun as it is, this feature is not very relevant for captions but would come in handy when creating video titles, for example.
 When it comes to captions, readability matters above all else.
-Thus, even though the app provides lots of ways to make your text fancier, the default option is the most preferable.
+Thus, even though the app provides lots of ways to make your captions fancier, the default option is the most preferable.

-When you’ve finished adding your captions and are satisfied with the result, save the video by tapping the export button on the top-right corner.
+When you’ve finished adding your captions and are satisfied with the result, save the video by tapping the export button in the top-right corner.
 Don’t delete the original video file until you’re sure that there are no more edits to make within the app.